 Welcome Baby was implemented by 38 supervisors in 2019.
 The model recommends at least a bachelor’s degree for supervisors.

 Where is the model implemented?

-Welcome Baby operated in one state in 2018.
+Welcome Baby operated in 14 local agencies in 1 state in 2019.

 77% Hispanic or Latino